Spherical adjunction and Serre functor from microlocalization: Introduction

 is also a spherical functor. \end{corollary} \begin{remark} According to \cite{Ganatra-Pardon-Shende3}*{Proposition 7.24} there is a commutative diagram between microlocal sheaf categories and wrapped Fukaya categories

 Therefore the second part of our theorem recovers the result by Sylvan \cite{SylvanOrlov} that

 is spherical in the case $X = T^*M$.
-However, different from \cite{SylvanOrlov}, we are able to explicitly construct the left and right adjoint functors in the proof. \end{remark} \begin{remark} For a Lefschetz fibration $\pi: T^*M \rightarrow \mathbb{C}$ with regular fiber at infinity $F = \pi^{-1}(\infty)$, $\mathcal{W}(T^*M, F)$ is generated by Lagrangian thimbles \cite{GPS2}*{Corollary 1.14} and is a proper category \cite{Ganatra-Pardon-Shende3}*{Proposition 6.7} (when $M = T^n$ and $F$ is the Weinstein thickening of the FLTZ skeleton \cite{FLTZCCC,RSTZSkel}, this is also proved by \cite{KuwaCCC}), and hence
+However, different from \cite{SylvanOrlov}, we are able to explicitly construct the left and right adjoint functors in the proof. \end{remark} \begin{remark} For a Lefschetz fibration $\pi: T^*M \rightarrow \mathbb{C}$ with regular fiber at infinity $F = \pi^{-1}(\infty)$, $\mathcal{W}(T^*M, F)$ is generated by Lagrangian thimbles \cite{Ganatra-Pardon-Shende2}*{Corollary 1.14} and is a proper category \cite{Ganatra-Pardon-Shende3}*{Proposition 6.7} (when $M = T^n$ and $F$ is the Weinstein thickening of the FLTZ skeleton \cite{FLTZCCC,RSTZSkel}, this can also be proved using mirror symmetry \cite{KuwaCCC}), and hence

 Since it is expected that $\mathcal{W}(T^*M, F) \simeq \mathcal{FS}(T^*M, \pi)$\footnote{As pointed out in \cite{Ganatra-Pardon-Shende3}*{Footnote~2}, if one takes $\mathcal{W}(T^*M, F)$ as the definition of the Fukaya-Seidel category then this is tautological.
 However a comparison result between $\mathcal{W}(T^*M, F)$ and the Fukaya-Seidel category defined in \cite{Seidelbook}*{Part~3} is not yet in the literature.}, there should be an equivalence $\Sh^b_{\mathfrak{c}_F}(M) \simeq \mathcal{FS}(T^*M, \pi)$ (when $M = T^n$, Zhou has sketched a proof in his thesis \cite{ZhouThesis}).
 Therefore, our theorem should be viewed as a sheaf theory version of the result \cite{AbGan} that